-Lake County State's Attorney
+Lake County Circuit Judge

 Mike began his legal career in 1999 as an Assistant State’s Attorney.
 He has extensive experience working in all criminal divisions of the Lake County State’s Attorney’s Office, handling every type of case including traffic, misdemeanor, domestic violence, criminal sexual assault, drug trafficking, gang-related crimes, crimes against children and the elderly, official misconduct, and murder.

 He earned a Bachelor of Science in Criminal Justice and Psychology from Winona State University in Winona, Minnesota, and earned his Juris Doctor, Cum Laude, from The John Marshall Law School in Chicago.

 Judge Nerheim is a member of the Illinois Judges Association and the Lake County Bar Association.
 He is a lifelong resident of Lake County where he and his wife Andraea are raising their three children.

 Mike is nationally recognized for his leadership, bold initiatives and innovative programs.
 He didn’t just put an end to wrongful convictions, he led new community-wide treatment and alternative prosecution initiatives to save lives and prevent recurrences of crimes.

 Awards & Honors.

 Mike’s accomplishments are evident in the long list of awards he’s received.